junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "What's happening?
 How's it going?"
 Dean looks between the angel and his brother.

 While Sam looks better, Cas looks worse.
-He grimaces when Dean helps him to sit down at the edge of the bed, he pants heavily.
-His face looks more pale too.
+He grimaces when Dean helps him to sit down at the edge of the bed; he pants heavily.
+His face looks more pale, too.

 "How do you feel?"
 Cas doesn't answer Dean, looking up at Sam and asking him instead.

-Sam stretches his arms easily, taking a few long breathes, starting to grin.
+Sam stretches his arms easily, taking a few long breaths, starting to grin.
 "I'm feeling great!" he says cheerfully.
 "I feel... so light.
 Like there was always something here," he points at his chest, "but now they're gone.
 I'm breathing okay, I don't feel anything now."

 "That's... that's so great."
 Dean watches him, having a matching tearful smile on his face.
 He looks back at the angel, "God, I prayed for you for so long, and in the end, it's you, Cas.
 You're the one who saved him."